-- i the Market Party (including its Affiliates) that owns or offers the Generator is the only Market Party that could effectively solve the reliability need for which the Generator was committed or dispatched, or - when evaluating an SRE that was issued to address a reliability need that multiple Market Parties' Generators are capable of solving, the NYISO only received Bids from one Market Party (including its Affiliates), or - when evaluating a DARU, if the Market Party was notified of the need for thereliability commitment of its Generator prior to the close of the Day-AheadMarket. - 23.3.1.2.3.3 The Bids or Bid components submitted for the Generator that were accepted outside the economic evaluation process to protect or maintain New of 10% or \$10/MWh, or - iii. exceeded the Generator's Start-Up Bid reference level by 10%, or - iv. exceeded the Generator's minimum run time, start-up time, and minimum down time reference levels by more than one hour in aggregate, or - v. exceeded the Generator's minimum generation MW reference level by more than 10%, or - vi. decreased the Generator's maximum number of stops per day below the
+- the Market Party (including its Affiliates) that owns or offers the Generator is the only Market Party that could effectively solve the reliability need for which the Generator was committed or dispatched, or - iiwhen evaluating an SRE that was issued to address a reliability need that multipleMarket Parties' Generators are capable of solving, the NYISO only received Bidsfrom one Market Party (including its Affiliates), or - iiiwhen evaluating a DARU, if the Market Party was notified of the need for thereliability commitment of its Generator prior to the close of the Day-AheadMarket. - 23.3.1.2.3.3 The Bids or Bid components submitted for the Generator that were accepted outside the economic evaluation process to protect or maintain New York Control Area or local system reliability: - i exceeded the Generator's Minimum Generation Bid reference level by the greater of 10% or \$10/MWh, or - ii. exceeded the Generator's Incremental Energy Bid reference level by the greater of 10% or \$10/MWh, or - iii. exceeded the Generator's Start-Up Bid reference level by 10%, or - iv. exceeded the Generator's minimum run time, start-up time, and minimum down time reference levels by more than one hour in aggregate, or - v. exceeded the Generator's minimum generation MW reference level by more than 10%, or - vi. decreased the Generator's maximum number of stops per day below the Generator's reference level by more than one stop per day, or to one stop per day.